thephoeron/LLTHW/book/1-1-0-syntax-overview.md

 Syntax Overview in 5 Minutes
 ----------------------------

 What makes the Lisp family of languages so simple, expressive, and concise, is the syntax.
-Using a single form, the S-Expression, you can represent all code and data.
+Using a single form, the *S-Expression*, you can represent all code and data.
 This property is called 'homoiconicity'.

 In Lisp, the S-Expression is defined to be either an *Atom* or a *List*.
 An *Atom* is an S-Expression that evaluates to itself, while a *List* is a list of S-Expressions.